fcs-cs/cs2/modules/04-object-oriented-programming/_posts/2019-04-02-js-objects.md

 |1/3/19|-$100.52|$409.23|
 |1/3/19|-18.10|$391.13|

-This structure may not be as useful for something like an 0rganizational chart, which has more of a **tree** structure.
+This structure may not be as useful for something like an organizational chart, which has more of a **tree** structure.
 ![](https://wcs.smartdraw.com/organizational-chart/img/org-chart.jpg) However, JSON is an excellent way of keeping track of this type of information, which is certainly a reason to use JSON.
 JSON is also the default data structure for the internet which is another reason to use it.

 ### Reading JSON